Tautiška giesmė: 1944–1950

-The issue about the anthem was raised again after the re-occupation of the Baltic States, after Lithuania re-joined the USSR as the Lithuanian SSR.
+The issue about the anthem was raised again after the re-occupation of the Baltic States, after Lithuania was forcibly re-incorporated into the USSR as the Lithuanian SSR.
 A new anthem of the USSR was made, and the lyrics of the anthem were translated to the languages of the USSR republics.
 The original plan was to use the translated anthem as the temporary anthem, until a new, more socialist anthem was made.

-During the translation process, Antanas Venclova as the translator, have some worries on the lyrics.
+During the translation process, Antanas Venclova as the translator, expressed worries over the lyrics.
 The lyrics mentioned Великая Русь (Great Russia), which he translated to Didžiosios Rusios.
-He feared that the part of the lyrics would be badly accepted in Lithuania, because the lyrics shows superiority of the Russian nation in Lithuania, and the spirit of the national revival that passed away after the occupation of Lithuania.
-The translation of the anthem itself was submitted on 5 January 1944.
-The translation of the anthem was approved on 7 January 1944.
+He feared that the part of the lyrics would be badly accepted in Lithuania, because the lyrics showed the superiority of the Russian nation in Lithuania, and the spirit of national revival that was suppressed after the occupation of Lithuania.
+The translation of the anthem itself was submitted on January 5, 1944, and was approved two days later.

-On 26 January 1944, on the session of the Supreme Council of the USSR, the council adopted a resolution about the rights of all of the Soviet republics to hold their national military formations and Foreign Affairs Commissariat.
-The resolution was an attempt was made for the image of the USSR as the Soviet republics have an independent statehood.
-By doing so, the Soviet Union seeks to create a single place for each of the Soviet republics in the UN.
-Even before the session, Justas Paleckis proposed to the USSR Commissioner for Foreign Affairs of the People's Commissars, Vyacheslav Molotov, to consider whether the Soviet republics are allowed to have their own anthems.
+On January 26, 1944, in the session of the Supreme Council of the USSR, the council adopted a resolution about the rights of all of the Soviet republics to hold their national military formations and Foreign Affairs Commissariat.
+The resolution was an attempt by the USSR to provide a semblance of independent statehood for the Soviet republics and create places for each of them in the UN.
+Even before the session, Justas Paleckis proposed to the USSR Commissioner for Foreign Affairs of the People's Commissars, Vyacheslav Molotov, to consider whether the Soviet republics were allowed to have their own anthems.
 Molotov reported that the Politburo had decided to offer the Soviet republics to create their own anthems.